Your Guide to Intimidation of a Justice System Participant Charges by Defence Lawyers in Toronto

 If your court date is far away and you cannot wait until then, we can arrange to have the matter dealt with sooner.
 Our first priority is always to stabilize your release conditions.
 That way, you will not feel pressured to plead guilty because of the restrictive terms of your release.
 Once the conditions are manageable and minimally intrusive to your daily routine, we can focus 100% of our attention on defending the case.

-Penalties for Intimidation of a Justice System Participant Charges in Surrey
+Penalties for Intimidation of a Justice System Participant Charges in Toronto

 You can expect a significant penalty for intimidation of a justice system participant or journalist charges.
 This offence is straight indictable, meaning that the Crown and the Court take it very seriously, and punishments reflect that.
-Every person convicted of this offence can expect up to 14 years’ imprisonment.
+Every person convicted of this offence is liable to up to 14 years’ imprisonment.

 In addition to the immediate penalties resulting from a conviction for intimidation of a justice system participant or journalist, it can have wide-ranging negative consequences on your future.
 You may have trouble securing employment, especially in roles that require working with children, the elderly, or other vulnerable sectors of society.
 The lifelong criminal record that results from a conviction can hinder immigration and travel.
 Finally, because of the nature of this offence, your friends and family may perceive you as unworthy of their trust, and it can heavily impact your reputation.